unoplatform/uno.extensions/doc/Learn/Markup/Binding-To-DataTemplates.md

 # Binding to DataTemplates

-When working with DataTemplates, accessing data or commands from the parent context can be challenging.
-DataTemplates operate within their own scope, making it difficult to bind properties or trigger actions in the parent view model.
+When working with `DataTemplate`s, accessing data or commands from the parent context can be challenging. `DataTemplate`s operate within their own scope, making it difficult to bind properties or trigger actions in the parent `DataContext`.
 This separation can lead to confusion, especially when dealing with nested templates and multiple levels of data context.

-See the following example of how we could access the command `RemoveItemCommand` defined inside the `ViewModel` class inside the ListView `ItemTemplate`.
+In the following example, the parent `DataContext` is the `ViewModel`.
+The `ViewModel` contains an `ICommand RemoveItemCommand`.
+The code demonstrates how to access that `ICommand` inside the `ItemTemplate` of the `ListView`.

 ```csharp
 this.DataContext(new ViewModel(), (page, vm)